NBA Rumors: With Their Options Expected To Be Limited, L.A. Lakers Could Chase Kemba Walker In Free Agency

 — Rick Bonnell (@rick_bonnell) March 25, 2019

-Kemba Walker may not be on the level of the Lakers’ top free-agent targets like Kyrie Irving, Kevin Durant, and Kawhi Leonard, but he will still be an incredible addition to the Purple and Gold.
-This season, Walker is averaging 25.2 points, 4.5 rebounds, 5.9 assists, and 1.3 steals on 42.7 percent shooting from the field and 35.4 percent shooting from beyond the arc.
-At 28, Walker is still in his prime and expected to remain as one of the elite point guards in the league in the next couple of years.
+Kemba Walker may not be on the level of the Lakers’ top free-agent targets like Kyrie Irving, Kevin Durant, and Kawhi Leonard, but he would still be an incredible addition to the purple and gold.
+This season, Walker is averaging 25.2 points, 4.5 rebounds, 5.9 assists, and 1.3 steals on 42.7 percent shooting from the field, and 35.4 percent shooting from beyond the arc.
+At 28, Walker is still in his prime and is expected to remain as one of the elite point guards in the league for the next couple of years.

 Pairing Kemba Walker with LeBron James will undeniably make the Lakers a more competitive team next season.
-If they succeed to acquire Anthony Davis from the New Orleans Pelicans, the Lakers could turn from a disappointing team to a legitimate title contender in the deep Western Conference.
+If they succeed in acquiring Anthony Davis from the New Orleans Pelicans, the Lakers could turn from a disappointing team to a legitimate title contender in the deep Western Conference.